 When God called Moses, Moses told God he was not a good speaker.
-God replied, “Who made your mouth?”
-(Exodus 4:11).
-When God called Gideon to lead, Gideon immediately said, “My clan is the weakest and I am the least in my family” (Judges 6:15).
+God replied, “‘Who gave human beings their mouths (Exodus 4:11)?’”
+When God called Gideon to lead, Gideon immediately said, “‘My clan is the weakest in Manasseh, and I am the least in my family (Judges 6:15).’”

 But our Father is so patient and kind in dealing with our fear of identifying with Jesus Christ in the midst of a hostile world.